Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) For AxSpA Treatment

 How do NSAIDs work?

 NSAIDs stop prostaglandins from being made and released in the body.
 Prostaglandins are lipids involved in controlling the process of inflammation.
 NSAIDs also stop neutrophils from being activated.
 Neutrophils are a kind of white blood cell.
 When they are activated, they encourage inflammation.
 NSAIDs are also pain relievers, fever reducers, and can help prevent blood from clotting.3,4

-There are over-the-counter (OTC) NSAIDs and prescription NSAIDs, and your doctor will determine which would be best for your pain and inflammation.
+There are both over-the-counter (OTC) NSAIDs and prescription NSAIDs.
+Your doctor will help determine which would be best for your pain and inflammation.
 Different doses may also be prescribed at different times based on the severity of your symptoms.

-There are multiple kinds of NSAIDs based on their chemical make-up.
-The following are different formulations of NSAIDs:5
+There are many kinds of NSAIDs based on their chemical makeup.
+Examples of prescription NSAIDs include:5

 - Diclofenac potassium (Cataflam, Zipsor)

 - Tolmetin sodium

 - Meclofenamate sodium